From Causal Dynamical Triangulations To Astronomical Observations: Cosmology

 Applying this to the definition of the scalar power spectrum we find that for $k/a \gg E_*$

-where $n_S=1+3\epsilon=1+3(d_{\rm UV}-2)$.
+where $n_S=1+\frac{3(d_{\rm UV}-2)}{d_{\rm UV}-1}$.
 Furthermore, we assume that the universe is filled with barotropic matter: $P=w\rho$, with $w=const$.

 Indeed, for $d_{\rm UV}=2$ the power spectrum (\ref{ScalarPS}) becomes scale invariant $\mathcal{P}_{S}(k) = \frac{1}{\pi(1+w) }\left( \frac{E_*}{E_{\rm Pl}}\right)^2 =const$.
 While it is tempting to relate the obtained spectrum with that inferred from the CMB nearly scale-invariant spectrum of the primordial perturbations, it is not allowed to do so directly.
 The spectrum (\ref{ScalarPS}) corresponds to the UV regime ($k/a \gg E_*$) which has to be suitably converted into the super-Hubble spectrum probed observationally.
 In general, this would require evolving the modes starting from the UV domain until crossing the Hubble horizon.
 This will unavoidably affect the shape of the power spectrum.
-A scenario in which knowledge of the intermediate evolution is not required corresponds to the case when the Hubble horizon is located in the UV domain.
+A scenario in which knowledge of the intermediate evolution is not required corresponds to the case when the Hubble horizon is located in the UV domain (in the sense of the deformed dispersion relation).
 In that case \emph{freezing} of the modes occurs already at the level of the UV spectrum (\ref{ScalarPS}).
+The freeze out considered here is the same as the one consider in the classical cosmology and is related with the fact that in the super-Hubble limit the Eq. \ref{ModeEq} reduces to $\frac{d^2}{d\tau^2}f_k - \frac{z^{''}}{z}f_k\approx 0$, such that physical amplitude of perturbation i.e. $\frac{f_k}{z}$ has solution in the form $\frac{f_k}{z} = A_k +B_k \int\frac{d\tau}{z^2}$, where the effect of freeze out is because of non-vanishing constant of integration $A_k$.